 Central Swindon benefits from a variety of attractive green spaces and parks.
-While they are already well used most lack complimentary facilities such as cafés or kiosks and some need a focus.
+While they are already well used most lack complimentary facilities such as café's or kiosks and some need a focus.
 There are opportunities to capitalise on their potential.
 Good management and maintenance is key to their success.
-There are also potential opportunities for biodiversity enhancement in these green spaces and parks, which should be considered within any improvement schemes

-These important green spaces comprise:

-- Faringdon Park

-- Queens Park

-- Spring Gardens

-- Ferndale Road South Open Space (north of Great Western Way)

-- St Marks Recreation Ground

-- Old Town Gardens on the periphery of Central Swindon

-Connections to these green spaces from the Town Centre need to be improved to ease access and increase usage.
+These important green spaces comprise: I Faringdon Park I Queens Park I Spring Gardens I Ferndale Road South Open Space (north of Great Western Way) I St Marks Recreation Ground I Old Town Gardens on the periphery of Central Swindon Connections to these green spaces from the Town Centre need to be improved to ease access and increase usage.
 These linkages were a key consideration in the conception of the Green Spine.